 Depending on what the cause is will determine the correct treatment.
 Deafness generally isn’t reversible but there are certain things that can be done to potentially improve the quality of the hearing, whether that be surgically or by the use of an aid.

 Hearing aids are used most commonly but are only effective for those who still have some hearing.
-For those with complete hearing loss they are ineffective.
-They are also underused, whether that’s due to being unable to access them or not wanting to use them, it’s unclear but of the approximately 6.7 million people able to use them in the UK, only 2 million do.
+For those with complete hearing loss, they are ineffective.
+They are also underused.
+Whether that’s due to being unable to access them or not wanting to use them, it’s unclear but of the approximately 6.7 million people able to use them in the UK, only 2 million do.

 Cochlear Implants can be used if the problem does not lie in the eardrum or the inner ear.
 It is surgically inserted behind the ear to help stimulate hearing.
-There are many people who are opposed to these however as it can completely destroy any remnants of hearing that are left.
+There are many people who are opposed to these however as they can completely destroy any remnants of hearing that are left.

-Sign Language & Lip Reading, while not a treatment are often very effective as a means of communication if the hearing aids or implants are not suitable.
+Sign Language & Lip Reading, while not a treatment is often very effective as a means of communication if the hearing aids or implants are not suitable.
 There are some deaf people who also have speech problems and use sign language to communicate with people.

 Each country usually has their own version of sign language, even amongst those that speak the same language.
-For example, British Sign Language (BSL) is different to American Sign Language (ASL) because BSL uses a two handed alphabet and ASL uses a one handed alphabet.
+For example, British Sign Language (BSL) is different to American Sign Language (ASL) because BSL uses a two-handed alphabet and ASL uses a one-handed alphabet.

 What is it like for a deaf person in a hearing world?

 As deafness is a hidden disability, it can be challenging for people with hearing loss to navigate the wider world.
 While there are certain accommodations such as closed-loop hearing systems and interpreters (if needed), these are not necessarily widely available.
-The wearing of masks caused a lot of problems for those who relied on lip reading prompting the creation of masks with a transparent cut-out, but these were not widely used.
+The wearing of masks caused a lot of problems for those who relied on lip reading prompting the creation of masks with a transparent cut-outs, but these were not widely used.

 Deafness and BSL have been quite prominent in the media lately with Rose Ayling-Ellis’ appearance on Strictly Come Dancing.
-She hopes that by seeing that, people’s perceptions and understanding have changed and society will become more inclusive and it certainly seems that it might, as more and more people are signing up to learn BSL.
-Which can only be a good thing!
+She hopes that by seeing that, people’s perceptions and understanding have changed and society will become more inclusive and it certainly seems that it might, as more and more people are signing up to learn BSL, which can only be a good thing!